UltipaDocs

 PROFILE

 PROFILE runs the query and returns both the query results and a profile_info table.
-This table includes details such as the execution operators used, the number of rows each operator produces, and the time cost of each step.
+This table includes details such as the execution operators used, the number of rows each operator produces, the time cost of each step, and the number of database hits.

 GQL